What is a Boarding Group?

 Pre-boarding

-The boarding group is entirely separate to pre-boarding, though.
-Passengers who require extra time or assistance with boarding will always be offered the option to board before everyone else.
+The boarding group is entirely separate from pre-boarding, though.
+Staff will always invite passengers who need extra time or assistance to board before everyone else.

 Boarding Group 1